Twelve months after Mark Beech started Edublox, he went from being a non-reader to reading his first book, The Bourne Identity! Mark’s mom tells all.

 Mark has worked with me in my business as a delivery boy since February 2000.
 He has no physical disabilities, is totally independent, uses public transport competently, and completes his wage sheets and pay records with competence and accuracy.
 He has good computer skills and uses a mobile phone with great ease.

-The first noticeable improvement in Mark’s development since he has been attending the Edublox course has been the confidence with which he has approached reading.
-For the last 12 months Mark has shown an interest in reading the daily paper; this has improved dramatically over the last 6 months, where his reading interest seems to have widened.
-He has just finished to read his first ever book, The Bourne Identity!
+The first noticeable improvement in Mark’s development since attending the Edublox course has been the confidence with which he has approached reading.
+For the last 12 months, Mark has shown an interest in reading the daily paper; this has improved dramatically over the last 6 months, where his reading interest seems to have widened.
+He has just finished reading his first ever book, The Bourne Identity!

 I could only ever judge his writing skills on e-mails, which he would ask me to correct for him.
 These have always been extremely basic in spelling and grammar.
-Only just recently have I noticed that e-mails he has written are now longer in text, have better sentence structure and have acceptable spelling (no spell check is used).
+Only recently have I noticed that the e-mails he has written are longer in text and have better sentence structure and acceptable spelling (no spell check is used).

 He has always been friendly, but he seems more confident recently.
 His next milestone will be his attempt at getting his driver’s licence.
-Since he has turned 18 he has totally rejected the idea of trying to sit for his learner’s permit.
-He has done 2 terms at TAFE for a learner’s permit course, but has not had the confidence to attempt the task.
-He has told me recently that he would like to try in the new year.
+Since he turned 18, he has totally rejected the idea of trying to sit for his learner’s permit.
+He has done two terms at TAFE for a learner’s permit course but has not had the confidence to attempt the task.
+He recently tld me that he would like to try in the new year.

 I would like Mark to stay with Edublox for as long as possible, as he has, for the first time ever, learned something and gained self-confidence.